LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### repairable_multiple_emissions_per_source (Equipment file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [multiple_emissions_per_source](#multiple_emissions_per_source-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a `TRUE`/`FALSE` value, representing if the given equipment can have multiple repairable emissions at a given time.
+In this file, this is a `TRUE`/`FALSE` value, representing there can be multiple repairable emissions produced by the component-sources at the given equipment at a single point in time.

 This parameter can also be set in the following files: